 Time in the gym is often sneered at in some outdoor circles, but I think it’s an excellent tool to help overcome weaknesses.
 I’m very interested in corrective exercises, and the use of specific functional fitness that helps sports people get better at what they love.
-I’m not particularly enamoured with going to the gym for the gyms sake, though I see why people do that, but going there in order to make yourself better for living, working and playing.
-Yes, I like that.
+I’m not particularly enamoured with going to the gym for the gyms sake, though I can see why people do that.
+For me, the gym is a tool to make yourself better for living, working and playing.

 Favourite place?
-No one place.
-The Isle of Wight, where I grew up, in a tree in the garden, on the beach, or in a boat.
-Kawatana in Japan where I spent some of the best years of my life, on the Rhinogs in Wales where I spent more family holidays than I can remember, running down the peaty paths of Kinder or Bleaklow.
+No single place.
+The Isle of Wight where I grew up, Kawatana in Japan where I spent some of the best years of my life, on the Rhinogs in Wales where I spent more family holidays than I can remember, running down the peaty paths of Kinder or Bleaklow.
 Wherever it is, there is always movement.